Web Content Display (Global)

 Organisations such as the Australian Music Examinations Board, The Duke of Edinburgh's International Award, and the SA Country Fire Service develop and accredit their own programs that are eligible for recognition towards the SACE.
-Download the following table for a comprehensive list of recognised programs.
+For a list of approved programs, see Recognised community-developed programs [DOC 65KB].

 What is a self-directed program?

 Individual students can participate in activities that are not formally accredited.
 Examples of this type of learning include: